ntahaei/PAIR-AWAN/README.md

-# PAIR-AWAN: Annotation-Wise Attention Network for Hate Speech Detection
+# Beyond Consensus: Use of Demographics for Datasets that Reflect Annotator Disagreement

 This repository implements a **demographic-aware Annotation-Wise Attention Network (AWAN)** for hate speech detection.
 It leverages multiple annotators’ demographic features (age, ethnicity, education, political party) to train per-annotator classifiers and analyze variation in label behavior.